FAT TIRE BIKES

 We offer L.L.
 Bean Sport Trail mountain bikes for adults and L.L.
 Bean Ridge Runner bikes for kids.
 Our youth mountain bikes are generally too large for kids under age 8.

-We also offer 3 Reid Hercules Fat Tire Bikes.
+We also offer 3 Reid Hercules Fat Tire Bikes, made possible by a generous donation from the Millinocket Century Ride.
 They are all size adult medium.

 What if I lose or damage something?